 Addressing TE Need, UNC Picks Up Commitment from CSU Transfer Jaxxon Warren

-Former Colorado State tight end Jaxxon Warren became the fourth transfer recruit to commit to North Carolina over the weekend.
+Former Colorado State tight end Jaxxon Warren became the fourth transfer recruit to commit to North Carolina over the weekend, ESPN reports.

 Warren opened the season with seven receptions for 95 yards and a touchdown over the Rams’ first two games before suffering a season-ending injury.
 Injuries — surgeries on both shoulders — also wiped out his 2024 season, prompting him to redshirt.
-The 6-foot-7, 255-pound Flower Mound, Texas native previously spent the 2023 season at Navarro JC, where he caught 17 passes for 308 yards and two touchdowns.
+The 6-foot-8, 245-pound Flower Mound, Texas native began his college career at North Texas before playing the 2023 season at Navarro JC, where he caught 17 passes for 308 yards and two touchdowns.

 Louisiana-Monroe WR transfer Jonathan Bibbs, Wisconsin QB transfer Billy Edwards, and Charleston Southern OL Andrew Threatt also committed to the Tar Heels on Sunday.
 All four were on official visits to Chapel Hill this weekend.